run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 ![](img/gpu-allocation.png)

-The panel on the right-hand side shows the cluster-wide GPU allocation and utilization versus time, whereas the panels on the left-hand side show the cluster-wide GPU allocation and utilization averaged across the filtered time range. (for some reason Veoneer didn’t understand that these panels are cluster-wide metrics).
+The panel on the right-hand side shows the cluster-wide GPU allocation and utilization versus time, whereas the panels on the left-hand side show the cluster-wide GPU allocation and utilization averaged across the filtered time range.

 __Analysis and Suggested actions__: